django/deps/accepted/0008-black.rst

 .. _channels: https://github.com/django/channels
 .. _asgiref: https://github.com/django/asgiref

-ALl code Django generates will also be Black-formatted (``startproject``, migrations, ``inspectdb``, etc.), at least if the user has Black installed.
+All code Django generates will also be Black-formatted (``startproject``, migrations, ``inspectdb``, etc.), at least if the user has Black installed.